Port Kent station

 The Delaware and Hudson Railroad built a freight station on the shores of Port Kent sometime between 1875 and 1876, and an open shelter in 1911, similar to the existing one.
-Amtrak has stopped at the site since April 24, 1977, but the existing shelter was only established in 1989.
-The station has one low-level side platform on the west side of the single track.
+Amtrak has stopped at Port Kent since April 24, 1977, with a wood shelter added in 1989.
+In March 2020, the Adirondack was cancelled north of Albany–Rensselaer after all non-essential travel across the Canada–United States border was banned in response to the COVID-19 pandemic.
+Service resumed on April 3, 2023; however, the stop at Port Kent remained closed because ferry service remained suspended.